AI Adoption Without Governance Creates Real Enterprise Risk

 Establishing operational control over enterprise AI systems allows organisations to adopt AI with confidence while maintaining accountability, transparency and regulatory compliance.

-With the governance and monitoring capabilities provided by the AI Control & Operations layer, organisations can:
+With the governance, monitoring and cost management capabilities provided by the AI Control & Operations layer, organisations can:

 - Demonstrate governance and oversight of AI systems operating across enterprise environments